Your Directors present their Thirty Seventh Annual Report together with the Audited Financial Statements for the Financial Year ended March 31,2025.

 6. DIVIDEND

-7. SHARE CAPITAL AND NON-CONVERTIBLE DEBENTURES (NCDS)
+7. SHARE CAPITAL AND NON-CONVERTIBLE DEBENTURES (NCDS):

 (i) Equity:

-There is no change in Equity Capital due to allotment of shares or otherwise during the year under review.
-As such, Equity Capital of the Company at the beginning of the year and at the end of the year stood at 157,296,781 Equity shares.
 The Company has only one class of equity share.
-Thus, the details required to be furnished, for equity shares with differential rights and / or sweat equity shares and / or ESOS, under the Companies (Share Capital and Debentures) Rules, 2014 are not furnished.
+Thus, the details required to be furnished, for equity shares with differential share rights and / or sweat equity shares and / or ESOS, under the Companies (Share Capital and Debentures) Rules, 2014 are not applicable.

 (ii) Preference: